 What is super unleaded fuel?

-Super unleaded fuel is typically a higher-octane version of regular unleaded fuel.
+Super unleaded petrol is typically a higher-octane version of regular unleaded petrol.

 This means it has a higher-octane rating.
 Ordinary unleaded usually has an octane rating of around 91 Research Octane Number (RON).

-Super unleaded usually has a rating between 97 RON and 99 RON.
+Super unleaded petrol usually has a rating between 97 RON and 99 RON.

-The octane number is what you should focus on as the labels ‘Premium’ ‘Supreme’ ‘Super’ ‘Ultra’ can be quite confusing and not always mean the same thing.
+The octane number is what you should focus on as the labels ‘Premium’, ‘Supreme’, ‘Super’ and ‘Ultra’ can be quite confusing and not always mean the same thing.

 What brands of premium fuel are on the market?

-There are several brands available at UK petrol stations.
+There are several brands of high octane or high performance fuel available at UK petrol stations.

 Does my car require a certain fuel type?